NLnetLabs/routinator-ui/README.md

 ## Creating a new Release

-A new release should be created by issuing:
+A new release should be created by:

+- Creating a new branch `release-v<NEW_VERSION>` and making it current or start from a up-to-date `main` branch.
+- Issuing:

 ```bash
 npm version [patch|minor|major] -m <RELEASE NAME>